ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 - You are connected to only one of the VIPs and all the queues are created on a single node.
 - There was a rolling restart, which moves the queues to the node that was restarted first.

-Triggering even distribution of queues will cause load until all queues are evenly distributed so this action should not be performed while the deployment is under pressure or outscaled.
+Triggering even distribution of queues causes load until all queues are evenly distributed so this action should not be performed while the deployment is under pressure or outscaled.
 {: .note}

 To evenly distribute the queues, you can use the [RabbitMQ Management API](https://cdn.rawgit.com/rabbitmq/rabbitmq-management/v3.8.9/priv/www/api/index.html) to run an https `POST` call `/api/rebalance/queues` against your deployment.